National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)

 We can"t emphasize strongly enough the importance of completing these registrations early.Top

-TIP: To find Open NIDRR Competitions and application packages, type the stem "84.133" (without quotes) in the box labeled "Search by CFDA Number" and then click "search" at the bottom of the page.
+TIP: To find Open NIDILRR Competitions and application packages, type the stem "84.133" (without quotes) in the box labeled "Search by CFDA Number" and then click "search" at the bottom of the page.

 Once you locate a competition in which you are interested, you can begin writing your application.
 See the section "writing a successful application" for tips on writing your application.